Rohr Aircraft Memories

 Rohr Auburn, Washington

-After Rohr's success in Winder, Georgia, Rohr "established an engine build up facility for Boeing-- supplying aft fuselage section for the 707" two miles south of Auburn, Washington (a suburb south of Seattle) in 1956 which opened in 1957.
+After Rohr's success in Winder, Georgia, Rohr "established an engine build up facility for Boeing-- supplying aft fuselage section for the 707" two miles south of Auburn, Washington (a suburb south of Seattle) in 1956 which opened in 1957 to better serve Boeing customers in Seattle, Renton and Everett.
 Former Auburn mayor and Boeing engineer Wayland Scarff met with Fred Rohr and Joe Rheim and "arranged for an option on the 80-acre tract the Company later acquired, making certain that adequate utilities, such as water, light, power, sewage outlets, and access roads would be available."
 The building Rohr occupied and leased was a former box factory near Boeing's Renton facility.
 Later the company would build a 39,000 square foot plant on the property.
 In 1969 the plant grew to 105,000 square feet (Kepos, 1994; Austin, 1969; Barron's, 1957, p.
-36; Rohr, 1987; Douglass, 1992).
+36; Rohr, 1987; Douglass, 1992; Rohr News, September 24, 1979, p.
+1).

 Rohr Riverside's 1980s Handbook for Salaried Employees stated that the Auburn facility does final assembly on engine subsystems for The Boeing Company."
 "It also prepares tubing and assembles electrical wiring for engine systems.
 The 112,000 square-foot facility is located 24 acres south of Seattle" (Rohr, 1987).